 A pool of water reflecting what is true.

-A breath of wind blowing on our faces.
+A breath of wind blowing onto other's faces.

 A timeless channel of pure consciousness.